 Pre-writing activities for preschoolers not only help our youngest learners learn the shape and structure of the letters in the alphabet, but they also serve a number of other functions as well.
 According to education blogger Lisette, from Where Imagination Grows, pre-writing practice teaches directionality in writing, encourages fine muscle development and coordination, and also helps students process sensory information critical to the writing process.

 Here are 22 super fun, easy-to-make activities that your preschoolers will love!

 All you need to make these awesome sensory bags is resealable zipper storage bags, flour, water, and food coloring.
-(For complete instructions, click on the image.)
-Kids can use cotton swabs or their finger to draw shapes, lines, and letters on the bag.
+Kids can use cotton swabs or their fingers to draw shapes, lines, and letters on the bag.

 2. Bubble Wrap

 What a great way to recycle all that leftover bubble wrap!
 Simply write letters on sheets of bubble wrap with a Sharpie and let kids pop their way to letter recognition.

 Kids can’t resist the sensory lure of Play-Doh!
 For this activity, kids can roll small balls of dough into long snakes and form letters by bending and joining the snakes together.

 Flatten out a medium-size piece of Play-Doh on a flat surface.
 Then use a sharp object to draw a letter on the flattened area.
 (Make sure that the letter is large enough to be easily recognizable when filled with straws.)
 Cut plastic straws into one-inch segments.
 Let kids “trace” the letters with the colorful straw segments.

 Students use dot markers to practice the mechanics of writing and get used to the angles and curves of letters.
 Click on the link above to download 12 free pages of pre-writing dot marker worksheets.